You lovely pain in the ass.

 Hence why packing lunches can be quite the feat.

 And then there's the school food restrictions.
 No nuts.
 Not ever.
-Never ever never.
+Never, ever ever.
 I guess it's a good thing I'm creative because I tend to find loopholes to make treats work for almost everyone without too much compromise.
 And these cookie sandwiches are a perfect example of that.

 Suddenly I went from Mediocre Mom to Super Mom.